mkandes/batch-computing/NOHUP.md

 *Command: Terminal 2*

 ```
-top -p 3990462
+top -p 26511
 ```

 *Output: Terminal 2*

 ```
-top - 15:41:44 up 1 day,  9:03,  1 user,  load average: 2.83, 2.31, 2.03
+top - 04:08:23 up 34 min,  2 users,  load average: 0.93, 0.73, 0.50
-Tasks:   1 total,   0 running,   1 sleeping,   0 stopped,   0 zombie
+Tasks:   1 total,   1 running,   0 sleeping,   0 stopped,   0 zombie
-%Cpu(s): 14.3 us, 11.6 sy,  0.0 ni, 73.9 id,  0.1 wa,  0.0 hi,  0.1 si,  0.0 st
+%Cpu(s): 50.1 us,  0.0 sy,  0.0 ni, 49.9 id,  0.0 wa,  0.0 hi,  0.0 si,  0.0 st
-MiB Mem :  31820.4 total,  17598.8 free,   5143.1 used,   9078.6 buff/cache
+MiB Mem :   5934.0 total,   4415.4 free,    320.7 used,   1197.9 buff/cache
-MiB Swap:   2048.0 total,   2048.0 free,      0.0 used.
-25115.4 avail Mem
+MiB Swap:      0.0 total,      0.0 free,      0.0 used.
+5367.4 avail Mem

     PID USER      PR  NI    VIRT    RES    SHR S  %CPU  %MEM     TIME+ COMMAND
-3990462 mkandes   20   0    9500   3232   2964 S  12.7   0.0   0:23.85 bash
+  26511 ubuntu    20   0   17612  10948   6204 R  99.5   0.2   2:01.61 python3
 ```

 What happens if you close the original terminal where you restarted `pi.sh`?

-### Set It and Forget It with NoHUP
+### Set It and Forget It

 [`nohup`](https://en.wikipedia.org/wiki/Nohup) is short for *no hang up*.
 Any program started with the `nohup` command will ignore the [`SIGHUP`](https://en.wikipedia.org/wiki/SIGHUP) signal and, therefore, allow the program and its process to continue to run, even after closing or exiting the terminal.

-Restart `pi.sh` with `nohup`.
+Restart `pi.py` with `nohup`, but with a fewer samples.

 *Command*

 ```
-nohup time -p ./pi.sh -b 8 -r 5 -s 100000 &
+nohup time -p python3 pi.py 100000000 &
 ```

 *Output*

 ```
-$ nohup time -p ./pi.sh -b 8 -r 5 -s 100000 &
+$ nohup time -p python3 pi.py 100000000 &
-[1] 1026447
+[1] 26617
 $ nohup: ignoring input and appending output to 'nohup.out'
 $
 ```

-### Control Priority Nice-ly
+### Controlling Priority

 When managing processes on a shared, multi-user system, it's always good practice to also control the priority of your processes as all systems have a limited amount of compute resources available at any given time. [`nice`](https://en.wikipedia.org/wiki/Nice_(Unix)) is the command that allows you to assign and execute a program with a relative CPU priority.
 A *niceness* of **-20** is the highest priority that can be assigned to a process, while **19** is the lowest.
 Note, however, only the `root` user can set the nice value from -20 to 19.
 Regular users can only set nice values from 0 to 19.
 The default value is **0**.

 *Command*